 GE South Africa is involved in the construction and management of the Medupi and Kusile Power stations and donated and fully kitted the Nelson Mandela Children’s Hospital with healthcare equipment.

 We are a responsible corporate citizen with a strong commitment to contributing to South Africa’s sustainable development especially in skills and small medium enterprise development.
-Our commitment to Localisation focuses on expanding local supplier’s capabilities through skills development and technology transfer.
-Further to this, GE has embarked on a Supplier Development Vehicle program that is focused on the development of black owned SME’s through business development services and technical development services.
+Our commitment to Localisation focuses on expanding local supplier’s capabilities through skills development services.
 Post program, the overall goal is to incorporate these suppliers into the GE supply chain.

 To send inquiries, including feedback, requests for information, and questions regarding the site, you can use our Feedback and Inquiries form.
 Please contact our country office:

 GE Africa Innovation Centre

 60 Glenhove Road, Rosebank